sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 #### TLS Support

 The [TLS Monitoring sample](/samples/tls/monitoring) contains information about specifying the `TLS_ENABLE` environment variable to use TLS for in-cluster communications between the components and to use TLS for connections between the user and the monitoring components when using NodePorts.
-If you use ingress and also use TLS for communication between monitoring components, you do not have to specify the `TLS_ENABLE` environment variable, but you must manually populate Kubernetes secrets as listed in the sample.
+If you only use TLS (HTTPS) for ingress, you do not have to specify the environment variable `TLS_ENABLE=true`, but you must manually populate Kubernetes ingress secrets as specified in the [TLS Monitoring sample](/samples/tls/monitoring).

 #### Workload Node Placement